mbwibowo/ucsd-course-network/README.md

 If a node is clicked or hovered, the callback retrieves the course data, and traverses the graph to find all of its ancestors (i.e. prereqs, the prereqs of those, and so on), which are then highlighted.
 The opacity of the other nodes and edges are lowered.

 #### Future work (?)
-Currently, the scrapers used in our system (get_raw_course_list, get_quarter_list, clear_scrape) are based off of UCSD's current html formatting.
+Currently, the scrapers used in our system (`get_raw_course_list`, `get_quarter_list`, `clear_scrape`) are based off of UCSD's current html formatting.
 If something were to change in the websites, then we would need to update our regex parsing of the html.
 This could easily be avoided by either receiving course information directly from UCSD databases, or by notifcation of the html structure change in advance.

 Using Dash and Plotly is quite cumbersome, as they aren't really designed for displaying directed graphs and interacting with them.
 For instance, drawing arrows needs to be done separately from edges, and can only be positioned in pixel coordinates, rather than grid coordinates, making it impossible to support different window sizes.